souperthe/supers-hide-and-seek/README.md

 - [GodotSteam MultiplayerPeer v4.5.1](https://codeberg.org/godotsteam/multiplayerpeer/releases/tag/v4.16.2)

 ## DISCLAIMERS
-- We are under no obligation to:
+- We are under no obligation to

     Accept pull requests

-- We may or may not:
+- We may or may not

     Publish additional releases in the future
     Create technical documentation

 - Please read the license before using this software.

     Any assets not created by us are not included in the license.